T h e C e n t r a l C o n c e p t s

 circumcise their infant boys, as a religious duty.
 Therefore should we today,

-seriously consider, that a naturally gay person, is somehow evil, because of
+seriously consider, that a naturally gay inclined person is evil because of an

 (including church ministers), to openly declare their orientation & live an